Most recent news at the top of the page

 Watch this space.
 We will give details of walks, talks, and any other initiatives relating to this project.
 Ideally these initiatives will involve cooperation between different tourism sectors, taking advantage of the win / win scenario which motivated Refreshing North Pembrokeshire to support this project financially.

-The new "Martha Morgan Country" leaflet is now available, and is being distributed throughout West Wales.
+The new "Martha Morgan Country" leaflet has run out of stock, having been distributed throughout West Wales.
 Sadly, I did not receive a grant to help with printing and distribution, so the print run had to be smaller than I had hoped.
-But let's see how it is received before making plans for 2017.

 We are currently investigating culture beacons and other interactive media for use on smart phones and tablets.